Sudhanshu-Ambastha/Poke-3D-Models-Api/README.md

 1. Upload your `.glb` or `.gltf` file to the viewer.
 2. Check the **Animations** tab to confirm if any animations are included with the model.
 3. Use this tool to test your models before adding them to the project.

+## Test the Viewer

+Additionally, you can test the model viewer with the **Example.html** file included in the project.
+This file allows you to input a Pokémon ID and see if the 3D model is fetched from the api and displayed correctly in the browser.

+To use this, simply open the `Example.html` file in your browser, enter a Pokémon ID, and click **Load Pokémon Model**.
+The viewer will fetch the 3D model from the API and display it.
+This serves as a test to ensure that the models are being fetched correctly and can also give you an idea of how to fetch and display Pokémon models in your own projects.

+By using this example, you can verify if the API is working as expected and get familiar with how to integrate and display Pokémon 3D models in your app.

 ## License